 How Do I Get One

 CTR2-Dial is available now!
-Go to the CTR2-Dial Order Form and select the options you want to order.
+Go to the Shop and select the options you want to order.
 You’ll receive an email confirmation when you submit your order.
-No deposit or payment is required to get on the order list.
-I’ll send you an invoice when I have your order ready to ship.
-Payment will be due when you receive your invoice.
+I will capture your payment and send you the tracking # when your order is packaged and ready to ship.

-For those that want to source their own material, you can buy an M5Dial from Adafruit, Mouser, Digikey, and many others, then purchase a firmware license on the order form.
+For those that want to source their own material, you can buy an M5Dial from Adafruit, Mouser, Digikey, and many others, then purchase a firmware license in my online Shop.
 You can download the latest firmware from this page, or from the CTR2 Group CTR2-Dial Files folder.

 In Conclusion